 The tours usually take an hour.

-Antiques, murals, a brief history video and detailed room set ups compliment the tours.
+Antiques, murals, a brief history video and detailed room set-ups compliment the tours.

-• Location: 3, Jalan Bijeh Timah, 30100 Ipoh, Perak
+- Location: 3, Jalan Bijeh Timah, 30100 Ipoh, Perak

-• Opening Hours: 9:30am to 3:30pm (Closed on Mondays)
+- Opening Hours: 11am to 3:30pm (Closed on Mondays)

-• Entrance Fee: Free but a donation of RM10 per person is suggested.
+- Entrance Fee: Free but a donation of RM10 per person is suggested.

-• Remark: You need to call or go on their website to make a booking (+605-241 4541).
+- Remark: You need to call or go on their website to make a booking (+605-241 4541).

-8. Yasmin at Kong Heng Newseum
+8. Yasmin Ahmad at Kong Heng Museum

 In the basement of a chic bookstore (BookXcess), is a small gallery dedicated to Yasmin Ahmad.
 She brought out the best of Malaysian diversity through her heartwarming and relatable directed works.